-While we encourage most first-year students who are interested in economics to take an introductory micro course in the fall and an introductory macro course in the spring, students have multiple options to learn this material in both semesters.
+We encourage most first-year students who are interested in economics to take an introductory micro course in the fall and an introductory macro and/or introductory data course in the spring.
+Students have multiple options for introductory micro and macro in both semesters.

 Introductory micro is offered in three formats: